supabase/realtime/ARCHITECTURE.md

 ```

 - Region membership comes from `:syn.members(RegionNodes, region)`, sorted for stability.
 Tenant regions are mapped to the nearest Realtime region by `platform_region_translator/1` (overridable via `REGION_MAPPING`).
 - The time bucket (default 60s, `:node_selection_time_bucket_seconds`) is the trick: every node computing in the same window picks the same two candidates, so concurrent requests agree.
 The next window picks a different pair, so placement spreads out over time.
+Agreement is best-effort not a guarantee.
+Requests landing on either side of a bucket edge (or on nodes with clock skew) get different candidate pairs.
+Then two singletons start and `:syn` resolves the conflict via `SynHandler.resolve_registry_conflict/4` (oldest registration wins, node name as tiebreak), stopping the loser with `{:shutdown, :syn_conflict_resolution}`.
 - Load is `:cpu_sup.avg5/0`, fetched over `GenRpc` for remote nodes and cached in `Realtime.Nodes.Cache` for the bucket duration.
 A node that hasn't been up long enough (`:node_balance_uptime_threshold_in_ms`) reports `{:error, :not_enough_data}` and the picker falls back to consistent hashing — this keeps freshly booted nodes from looking artificially idle and absorbing every tenant.

 The same picker is used for Postgres Changes (`PostgresCdcRls.start_distributed/1`).